On Comparing Fair Classifiers under Data Bias: Experimental Setup

 We also note that some fair classifiers in our list, like `exp\_grad' and `cal\_eq', are randomized classifiers.
 Therefore, repeating the entire pipeline multiple times and reporting means and standard deviations normalizes the random behavior of these methods to some extent, apart from the measures taken during the implementation of these methods in widely used toolkits like the one we are using, AIF360 \cite{aif360-oct-2018}.
-We include all our code for data preparation, implementation of fair algorithms, and result analysis in the supplementary material.
+The code to train and reproduce the results is available here \footnote{https://github.com/mohitsharma29/comparision\_data\_bias\_fairness}.